Juan Onofre Chamorro

 Juan Onofre Chamorro Azócar (1885–1941) was a Chilean trade union leader.
-The son of a socialist politician and journalist, Chamorro led the dockworkers' union in Valparaiso, which became the basis for the Chilean Regional Workers' Federation (FORCH) and later the Chilean Industrial Workers of the World (IWW-C), both of which he founded.
+The son of a socialist politician and journalist, Chamorro led the dockworkers' union in Valparaíso, which became the basis for the Chilean Regional Workers' Federation (FORCH) and later the Chilean Industrial Workers of the World (IWW-C), both of which he founded.

 Biography

 Juan Onofre Chamorro Azócar was born in 1885, in Talcahuano, Chile.
 His father, Juan de Dios Chamorro Hernández, was a member of the Democrat Party (PD) and edited the newspaper La Industria.
-After coming of age, in 1905, Chamorro moved to Valparaiso, where he was educated as a mechanic at the Escuela de Artes y Oficios (Chile).
+After coming of age, in 1905, Chamorro moved to Valparaíso, where he was educated as a mechanic at the Escuela de Artes y Oficios (Chile).
 In March 1910, he married Flora Soza Velásquez, with whom he had a son; both his wife and child would later die from malnutrition.

 Like his father, Chamorro worked as an activist for the PD, within which he educated himself about politics and sociology.
 He contributed to a series of left-wing newspapers, including Libertad, La Defensa Obrera and La Batalla; he also founded his own newspaper, Mar de Tierra.
-In 1907, he became general secretary of the Valparaiso dockworkers' union and led a general strike, for which he was imprisoned.
+In 1907, he became general secretary of the Valparaíso dockworkers' union and led a general strike, for which he was imprisoned.
 The PD subsequently denounced him as a "professional agitator", which provoked his shift towards anarchism.
 After he was released from prison, state repression prevented him from returning to work as a mechanic or finding another job in the docks, forcing him to work as a butcher in order to sustain himself.

 In 1911, the dockworkers' union resumed its activities, establishing a social centre with a library and night school, where Chamorro worked as a teacher.
 In 1913, Chamorro organised a demonstration on International Workers' Day, which saw 15,000 workers participate, and for which Chamorro was again arrested.
 He subsequently founded the Chilean Regional Workers' Federation (FORCH), a federation of benefit societies, for which he served as general secretary.
 In October 1913, the FORCH led a general strike; Chamorro was preemptively arrested, but this only strengthened the resolve of striking workers.
 During this period, Chamorro also formed links with the Peruvian Regional Workers' Federation (FORP).